-- Students whose date of entry into United States schools is less than 24 months prior to their date tested and who were not initially English proficient at the time of their initial enrollment (see the section on Recently Arrived Multilingual Learners) are excluded from both the numerator and denominator of this indicator.
-However, Recently Arrived MLs are not excluded from the calculation of participation rate for the school. - Only the EOCEP for Biology 1, US History and the Constitution, or the appropriate corresponding SC ALT assessment, are included in this indicator and, for each student, the highest EOCEP score is the score used for that student.
+Note: Recently Arrived MLs are not excluded from the calculation of the testing participation rate, only from the calculation of Rating Points.

+• Only the EOCEP for Biology 1, US History and the Constitution, or the appropriate corresponding SC ALT assessment, are included in this indicator and, for each student, the highest EOCEP score is the score used for that student.